 Welcome - On arrival in Dublin Airport reclaim your baggage and enter the Arrivals Hall.
-Here in the Arrivals Hall you will meet your driver-guide (one person).
+Here in the Arrivals Hall you will meet your Irish tour guide (who is also your driver).
 There will be three group transfers this morning 0700 - 1300.
 Board your luxury air-conditioned coach and make the short transfer to your hotel where you can relax and unwind after your flight.

 15:00 Check in time.
 Hotel reception will store your luggage prior to check in.